SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-real-time-alert.md

 ---

 :::warning Solution Deprecated
-Effective May 15, 2024, Real-Time Scheduled Searches have been deprecated and you can no longer create them.
+Effective May 15, 2024, Real-Time Scheduled Searches have been deprecated and you will no longer be able to create them.
 Real-Time Scheduled Searches created before that date will continue to function until May 15, 2025.
-We encourage you instead to [create a monitor](/docs/alerts/monitors/create-monitor) and set it to execute near-real-time searches (e.g., 15m intervals).
+We encourage you instead to [create a monitor](/docs/alerts/monitors/create-monitor) for use cases that require Real-Time Alerting.
 [Learn more](/docs/alerts/scheduled-searches/deprecation).
 :::

 Real-Time Alerts are scheduled searches that run nearly continuously.
 That means that you're informed in real time when error conditions exist.